Skip to content

 Winter Sports

 Park City Mountain is the largest ski resort in the United States, while Deer Valley is one of the country's most popular luxury mountain resorts.
-The nearby Soldier Hollow Nordic Center, once featured in the Olympic games, offers great cross-country skiing.
+The nearby Soldier Hollow Nordic Center, featured in the 2002 Winter Olympic Games, offers great cross-country skiing.
 Newest to the area is Woodward Park City, an adventure sports center with a lift of its own.
 This Park City area quick guide will help you make the most of your ski trip to Park City.
+(Read: A Day on the Slopes at Park City Mountain)

 For après ski, Park City is the place to be.